Two object categories:

 Declaration of state and value objects

 Lava objects can be referenced only indirectly as values of Lava variables: Lava variables point to Lava objects, they are always of "reference type" as you would say in Eiffel or Java.
 Several variables may point to the same object.
-The data type of a Lava variable v is described by a Lava class, say A. The value of a Lava variable may be any object that supports A (or an class derived from A) and that has the category specified for v.
+The data type of a Lava variable v is described by a Lava class, say A. The value of a Lava variable may be any object of class A (or a class derived from A).

 The same Lava class may be used to declare variables of either category : state or value.
 The category is specified as part of Lava variable declarations.
-If a variable is declared to be of the "state object" category then a "~" (tilde) precedes the name of the class that specifies the data type of the variable.
+If a variable is declared to be of the "state object" category then a "~" (tilde) precedes the name of the variable in the Lava declaration tree and in the quantifiers/declare constructs where they are declared in executable code.

 A variable may be